 How this works is that the addition of the wearable resistance increases the mechanical, and therefore, muscular work requirements to perform the sprinting drills.
 When muscular work increases, the metabolic cost of performing the sprinting drills increase.
 Considering these factors, we can conclude that the simple addition of leg wearable resistance to a sprint running training session will increase the session workload.

-We’ve seen the use of wearable resistance to increase session workload in a research study we completed last year.
+We’ve seen the use of wearable resistance to increase session workload in a research study we completed last year Helen Bayne (twitter: @HelenBayneZA) at the University of Pretoria.
 We worked with a collegiate/semi-professional rugby training squad during a pre-season training block.
 Half of the athletes wore 1% body mass wearable resistance attached to the legs with calf sleeves (about 400/500 g per leg) during two sprint training sessions a week, while the other half of the athletes completed the same training with no wearable resistance.
 Unfortunately, over the course of the study attendance was low, averaging 66% across the training squad.
-Many athletes had schedule conflicts with evening exams or felt impowered to skip sessions from the low emphasis placed on the strength and conditioning sessions from the head coaching staff.
+Many athletes had schedule conflicts with evening exams or felt empowered to skip sessions from the low emphasis placed on the strength and conditioning sessions from the head coaching staff.
 At the end of the training block, maybe not surprisingly, the athletes in the no wearable resistance group had slower sprint times and max speed values.
 However, the athletes that completed the sprint training with the wearable resistance were found to maintain sprint times and max speed values over the course of the pre-season training block.

 The findings from this study suggest that the addition of wearable resistance increased the training session workload to a level that was sufficient to retain sprinting capability when sprinting capability would have otherwise detrained due to an inadequate training frequency.
 This provides an example of how training volume can be adjusted when training frequency is low by the addition of wearable resistance.
-An idea for how you can easily bump up strength and conditioning training volume when training schedules conflict or training time priority shifts in the pre-season or in-season to tactical and technical training (study in review with European Journal of Sport Science).
+An idea for how you can easily bump up strength and conditioning training volume when training schedules conflict or training time priority shifts in the pre-season or in-season to tactical and technical training.2

 We suggest you can take advantage of wearable resistance to allow athletes to complete a relatively higher training load in the same amount of time.